quarkiverse/quarkus-cxf/README.md

 </dependencyManagement>
 ```

-You can just configure the `quarkus-cxf` extension by adding the following dependency:
+You can configure the `quarkus-cxf` extension by adding the following dependency:

 ```xml
 <dependency>